 Now repeat the process, but this time select the outlet as a seed face.

-To get more details on the flow behavior inside the turbine, use the Cutting plane filter.
+To get more details on the flow behavior inside the turbine, hide the Parts Color and create a Cutting Plane filter.

 From the figure above, you can see how the water pressure drops when flowing inside the turbine and decreases even more after flowing to the outlet.
 You can also see how the blades are affecting the flow by adjusting the position and orientation accordingly.
 Please follow the instructions below:

-In this view, you can get insights on how the blades and guide vanes are affecting the flow, allowing for optimizations in the design.
+In this view, you can get insights into how the blades and guide vanes are affecting the flow, allowing for optimizations in the design.

 Analyze your results with the SimScale post-processor.
 Have a look at our post-processing guide to learn how to use the post-processor.